matsens/erick/_posts/2019-12-31-command-line-cozy.md

 *That's fine.*
 In that case, just re-connect to your remote machine, and `tmux attach`.

-This is also very handy if you are moving between laptops.
+Reattaching is also very handy if you are moving between laptops.
 You can detach your remote session from one, log in on another, and then reattach on the second laptop.
 Note that if you have different size terminal windows between the two machines the session can look wonky.
 In that case simply use `tmux attach -d` which will redraw the session.